- Extension of Previously Approved Temporary Waivers and Validity Periods for Certain Land Use Permits

-Phase 1 allows restaurants to operate outdoor dining beginning on May 29, 2020.
-A six-foot minimum distance between parties at tables must be maintained and the seating plan must provide physical distancing from areas, such as sidewalks, outside of the dining area.
-Given the distancing requirement, the City provides restaurant operators with opportunities to temporarily expand outdoor dining areas and accommodate customers in a safe manner.
-Pursuant to the City’s Continuity of Government Ordinance, the City Manager is temporarily suspending enforcement of certain code requirements for the use of the public right-of way – on-street parking spaces, sidewalks, parking lots – for outdoor dining.
-Likewise, enforcement is temporarily suspended for the expansion of outdoor dining areas on private property, including the use of off-street parking spaces, normally required to comply with the Zoning Ordinance requirements.
+Pursuant to the City’s Continuity of Government Ordinance, the City Manager has temporarily suspended enforcement of certain code requirements for the use of the public right-of way – on-street parking spaces, sidewalks, parking lots – for outdoor dining.
+Likewise, enforcement has been temporarily suspended for the expansion of outdoor dining areas on private property, including the use of off-street parking spaces, normally required to comply with the Zoning Ordinance requirements.
+The City Manager is extending the temporary suspension of enforcement of the code requirements for use of the public right-of-way for retail businesses and the Zoning Ordinance requirements for the use of off-street spaces for retail and fitness-related uses.

-Requests must be reviewed the Department of Planning & Zoning prior to setting up the alternative areas for outdoor dining.
+Requests must be reviewed by the Department of Planning & Zoning prior to setting up the alternative areas for outdoor dining, retail display and sales and fitness business use.
 There is no fee for these requests.
-The programs are in effect for 90 days beginning May 29 and may be extended or shortened upon a decision by the City Manager.
-The request form is found here.
-For restaurants within the King Street Outdoor dining area, contact Alexa Powell at firstname.lastname@example.org for program details or to submit the request form.
-Restaurant operators in all other areas of the City may contact Greg Garland at email@example.com for program details and to submit the request form.
+The programs are in effect until November 22 and may be extended or shortened upon a decision by the City Manager.
+For restaurants, retail businesses and fitness uses within the King Street area, contact Alexa Powell at firstname.lastname@example.org or for these uses in all other areas of the City, contact Natalie Brown at email@example.com.

 PLEASE NOTE: Zoning staff usually available in the Permit Center can be reached by email at firstname.lastname@example.org or by leaving a message at 703.746.4333.
 Your email or call will be promptly returned.